sourcegraph/handbook/content/talent/types_of_interviews.md

 # Universal interviews

-All departments are likely to have the below interview stages:
+All departments are likely to have some or all of the below universal interview stages:

 ## Recruiter screen
 - Interviewer: the assigned recruiter for the role.